-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact AGR CULTURE RESOURCES: signi the Moc as a etermining whether impacts to agricultural resources are ficant environmental effects, lead agencies may refer to California Agricultural Land Evaluation and Site Assessment del (1997) prepared by the California Dept. of Conservation n optional model to use in assessing impacts on agriculture farmland.
-Would the Project; a.
-Convert prime farmland, unique farmland, or farmland of statewide importance (farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
-X b.
-Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes C. Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined by Public Resources Code section 4526) or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? \boxtimes d.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact II.
+AGR ICULTURE RESOURCES: sign the Mod as c letermining whether impacts to agricultural resources are ificant environmental effects, lead agencies may refer to California Agricultural Land Evaluation and Site Assessment del (1997) prepared by the California Dept. of Conservation in optional model to use in assessing impacts on agriculture farmland.
+Would the project; a.
+Convert prime farmland, unique farmland, or farmland of statewide importance (farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? \boxtimes b.
+Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes C. Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined by Public Resources Code section 4526) or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d.
 Result in the loss of forestland or conversion of forest land to non-forest? \boxtimes e.
-Involve other changes in the existing environment which, due to their location or nature, could result in conversion of farmland to non-agricultural use or conversion of forest land to non-forest use?
+Involve other changes in the existing environment which, due to their location or nature, could result in conversion of farmland to non-agricultural use or conversion of forest land to non-forest use? \boxtimes